kjdonahue/captioner/README.md

-captioner.py: a simple application to add captions to the title/subject field of images' EXIF metadata.
+captioner.py: a simple application to add captions to the ImageDescription field of images' EXIF metadata.

 For the time being the application simply copies the image with updated metadata from 'foo.jpg' to 'foo_captioned.jpg'.